 About Ken Stern

-Ken Stern, Chair
+Ken Stern, founder and chair

-Ken Stern is the President of Palisades Media and the Founder and Chair of the Longevity Project, which he launched in collaboration with the Stanford Center on Longevity.
-The Longevity Project fosters public conversation and research on the impact on longer lives on civil society.
-Stern is the host of multiple podcasts, including Century Lives and When I’m 64, from the Stanford Center on Longevity.
-He is also the chair of ASCEND, an organization dedicated to building a new leadership culture for American business.
+Ken Stern is the Founder and Chair of the Longevity Project, which fosters public conversation and research on the impact on longer lives on civil society, and engages a global audience through events, research and newsletters.
+Stern is also the host of the award-winning podcast Century Lives, from the Stanford Center on Longevity.

-He was previously the CEO of National Public Radio.
+Stern was previously the CEO of National Public Radio.
 During his tenure, NPR’s audience more than doubled, to more than 26 million weekly listeners.
 Among his achievements at NPR was the launch of NPR’s award-winning podcast service, as well as NPR Music, mobile offerings, and the successful expansion of NPR.org.
 During a period of significant retrenchment at major news outlets, Stern led the dramatic expansion of NPR News, both domestically and abroad, and its evolution as a key daily news source to tens of millions of people.

 Prior to joining NPR, Stern was a senior executive in American International Broadcasting.
 Earlier in his career, he held positions in Democratic politics.
 He began his media career with Radio Free Europe/ Radio Liberty in Munich.
 Stern, a lawyer by training, holds degrees from Haverford College and Yale Law School.
 He lives in Washington, DC with his wife Beth Cooper and their son Nate.